-DigiPen Institute of Technology is authorized by the Washington State Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degreegranting institutions under the Degree Authorization Act.
-This authorization is valid until May 15, 2012\, and authorizes DigiPen Institute of Technology to offer the following degrees:

-Bachelor of Arts in Game Design

-Bachelor of Fine Arts in Digital Art and Animation

-Bachelor of Science in Game Design

-Bachelor of Science in Computer Engineering

-Bachelor of Science in Real-Time Interactive Simulation

-Master of Science in Computer Science

-Any person desiring information about the requirements of the Act or the applicability of these requirements to the Institute may contact the HECB by mail at P.O.
-Box 43430, Olympia, WA 98504-3430, or by calling (360) 753-7800.
+DigiPen Institute of Technology is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
+This authorization is subject to periodic review and authorizes DigiPen Institute of Technology to offer the following degree programs: Bachelor of Arts in Game Design; Bachelor of Arts in Music and Sound Design; Bachelor of Fine Arts in Digital Arts and Animation; Bachelor of Science in Computer Engineering; Bachelor of Science in Computer Science in Real-Time Interactive Simulation; Bachelor of Science in Engineering and Sound Design; Bachelor of Science in Game Design; Master of Fine Arts in Digital Arts; and Master of Science in Computer Science.
+Authorization by the HECB does not carry with it an endorsement by the board of the institution or its programs.
+Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the HECB at P.O.
+Box 43430, Olympia, WA 98504-3430.